MtScience/PyLox/README.md

 ## Differences from Robert's jlox

 PyLox is mostly a direct translation of Java code in the book to Python (made idiomatic where possible), so it doesn't have any major differences.
-The only thing that I added is support for `^` operator, denoting exponentiation—I thought it was too minimalistic for a modern scripting language, albeit not intended for real-world use, to not have exponentiation built-in.
+However, I added is support for `^` operator, denoting exponentiation—I thought it was too minimalistic for a modern scripting language, albeit not intended for real-world use, to not have exponentiation built-in.
+Also, I modified the REPL so that it now automatically prints the result of expression statements (trying to complete the challenge after chapter 8; drew inspiration from [ronsh909](https://github.com/ronsh909)'s version).

 ## Current state of the project